cr7pt0gr4ph7/blog/_posts/2024-01-23-crossplatform-app-frameworks-expo-vs-compose.md

 I was surveying the current landscape of cross-platform frameworks for mobile app plus web development.
 This article is not gonna be a full survey, but my observations about the two top contenders.

 [^1]: Although in the end, while I went for an [already existing application][obsidian] instead, that fulfills 99% of my requirements, and is easily extensible via plugins.
 I'll probably write about my specific plugin setup some time in the future.

-### The "Requirements"
+### The requirements

 My requirements for an ideal solution are as follows: